Last catholic king of england

 James returned with his brother and was appointed as Lord High Admiral of England.
 James married Anne Hyde, a Catholic and he later converted to Catholicism.
 This upset Parliament and James decided to live in Europe.
 While he was away members of the House of Commons attempted to exclude him from the succession.

-You might be interested: How to get a marriage annulled in the catholic church
+You might be interested: What books are in the catholic bible and not protestant

 Who was the first Protestant king of England?